 Planning and delivering for the future

-This Report also fulfils Recommendation 36 of the Wales Coastal Flooding Review Phase 2 Report (Natural Resources Wales 2014) – to complete ongoing updates to the Phase 1 ‘rapid’ assessment of environmental changes experienced during the December 2013 and January 2014 storms.
+This report also fulfils Recommendation 36 of the Wales Coastal Flooding Review Phase 2 report (NRW 2014) – to complete ongoing updates to the Phase 1 ‘rapid’ assessment of environmental changes experienced during the December 2013 and January 2014 storms.